-On 12 September 2017, the morning after the House of Commons gave the EU (Withdrawal) Bill a late-night second reading, the Hansard Society and Cardiff University’s Wales Governance Centre convened an all-day conference in London to discuss the Bill.
-This post draws out some of the broad themes and highlights of the day.
-Audio and video recordings of all the panels are available via the main event page, linked in the first paragraph below.
+On 12 September 2017, the morning after the House of Commons gave the EU (Withdrawal) Bill a late-night second reading, the Hansard Society and Cardiff University's Wales Governance Centre convened an all-day conference in London with leading specialists and politicians to discuss the Bill.
+This post draws out some of the main themes of the day.

 Two underlying themes emerged from the event 'The EU (Withdrawal) Bill: Principles, Powers and Parliaments’, co-convened by the Hansard Society and Cardiff University’s Wales Governance Centre, with funding from the ESRC’s The UK in a Changing Europe initiative.

 Neither of the themes was directly about Brexit.
 Both were much more general, about broad questions of political organisation and practice.
 The day’s contributions thus underlined how Brexit is affecting aspects of our national life that in theory have little or nothing to do with the EU.
 In his opening remarks, Professor Anand Menon, Director of The UK in a Changing Europe, likened Brexit to Shrek’s onion, revealing its depths one layer at a time.